Journal article

 The Informed Consent Model of Care for Accessing Gender-Affirming Hormone Therapy Is Associated With High Patient Satisfaction

-Journal of Sexual Medicine | ELSEVIER SCI LTD | Published : 2021
+Journal of Sexual Medicine | OXFORD UNIV PRESS | Published : 2021

 Abstract

-BACKGROUND: There are 2 common approaches to assess an individual before commencing of gender-affirming hormone therapy (GAHT); a mental health practitioner assessment and approval or an informed consent model undertaken with a primary care general practitioner (GP).
-AIM: In a primary care clinic practising an Informed Consent Model of care to initiate GAHT, we aimed to firstly describe the proportion and characteristics of patients referred for secondary consultation to a mental health practitioner (MH referred) and secondly, we aimed to measure patient satisfaction.
-METHODS: A retrospective audit of all new patients with a transgender or gender diverse identity presenting to a primary care..
+Background: There are 2 common approaches to assess an individual before commencing of gender-affirming hormone therapy (GAHT); a mental health practitioner assessment and approval or an informed consent model undertaken with a primary care general practitioner (GP).
+Aim: In a primary care clinic practising an Informed Consent Model of care to initiate GAHT, we aimed to firstly describe the proportion and characteristics of patients referred for secondary consultation to a mental health practitioner (MH referred) and secondly, we aimed to measure patient satisfaction.
+Methods: A retrospective audit of all new patients with a transgender or gender diverse identity presenting to a primary care..

 View full abstractGrants